rycu/team-player/README.md

 # team-player

+(Unstable!
+In development)

-(Unstable, In development) React and Redux Example app.  team-player is a fantasy football picker with a retro UX.
+React and Redux Example app.  team-player is a fantasy football picker with a retro UX.